batterycenter/battery/README.md

 # License

 Battery is licensed under the Apache License 2.0.
-Here is the author's interpretation.
 You ARE allowed to:
  - Use the library and all provided tools for any purpose personally or commercially ✅
  - Modify them, as long as the license remains unchanged and all modifications are clearly marked ✅
- - Distribute any software freely that depends upon battery as a dependency or is statically linked ✅
+ - Distribute any software that depends upon battery as a dependency ✅
  - Redistribute battery in source or binary form as part of another project, while retaining the license ✅
  - Use battery for developing closed source applications commercially ✅

 But you are NOT allowed to:
- - Redistribute battery itself or large portions of it, claiming you are the original author ❌
+ - Redistribute the battery library itself or large portions of it, claiming you are the original author ❌
- - Redistribute battery itself without major modifications, with the goal of making money with my work ❌
+ - Sell the code without major modifications, with the goal of making money off of my work ❌
  - Battery is distributed without any warranty whatsoever ❌

 Battery is striving to become a healthy community of developers.
-Everything is allowed that contributes to the goal of supporting teams in creating, developing and distributing modern, free software.
+Everything is allowed that contributes to the goal of supporting teams in developing and distributing modern, free software.
 We love open source solutions that just work ❤️

 # WIP stuff